If you have had a baby, you know the months afterward can be tough.

-There are numerous explanations as to what lunacy gripped Salem Village (now Danvers) in 1692.
+There are numerous explanations as to what lunacy gripped Salem Village ) in 1692.
 Ergot poisoning.
 Adolescent girls seeking power.
 Class inequality.
 Disputes over property lines.
-My 8th great-grandmother, Mary Clements Osgood, of Andover, was examined in the last month before the Court of Oyer and Terminer was dissolved.
+My 8th great-grandmother, Mary Clements Osgood of Andover, was examined in the last month before the Court of Oyer and Terminer was dissolved.
 While she was imprisoned, she was not condemned.
 She confessed to witchcraft, saving her life.
 She recanted her confession a month later in a conversation with Reverend Increase Mather, claiming she had been browbeaten.

-In inventing the story to save her life, she didn’t just construct a story with random timing; instead, she turned to the period of sadness that stuck with her even 12 years later: the period after the birth of the last of her 12 children.
+In inventing the story to save her life, she didn’t just construct a story with random timing; instead, she turned to the period of sadness that stuck with her even 12 years later: a period of postpartum depression after the birth of the last of her 12 children.
 She noted during her examination “she was in a melancholy state and condition, she used to walk abroad in her orchard” where she came upon a cat that diverted her from praying to God.
 There was more than one reason for melancholy: Clements (b.
 1680) was a second child with that name.
 The first Clements (b.1678 d.1680) had died earlier that year.
 Mary’s husband John died in 1693.
 She lived another eighteen years, dying in 1710 at the age of 73.

 You can search documents by accused person’s name through the The Salem Witch Trials Documentary Archive and Transcription Project, hosted by the University of Virginia.
 It’s an older online resource, but has links to several documents, maps, and images.

 ( Rev. Increase Mather’s Report of his Conversation in Prison with Mary Osgood )